ongas/gemini-cli/QUICKSTART.md

 You should see:

 ```
-✓ Initialized .agent-os in current directory
+✓ Initialized .project-standards in current directory
 Project standards initialized successfully!
-You can customize the standards in .agent-os/standards/
+You can customize the standards in .project-standards/standards/
 These will be automatically injected into coding prompts.
 ```